flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

-## Where Human-augmented AI will always outperform lone AI
+## Mathematical proof that Human Augmented AI will always trump lone AI (in some settings)

 ---